-From these results of Wald's test, all of PST scores (at p = .05) added significantly to the model/prediction.
-The Exp (B) column presents odds ratio and indicates that Price is 6.134 times more likely to make customers feel a high level of satisfaction than feel a low level of satisfaction.
-In other words, unit change in Price score is accompanied by 6.134 times change in probability of making customers satisfied in the same direction.
-Scenery is 4.538 times more likely to make customers feel a high level of satisfaction than feel a low level of satisfaction.
-Moreover, Thrill is 5.564 times more likely to make customers feel a high level of satisfaction than feel a low level of satisfaction.
-The confidence interval for Price is 1.622 to 23.204 which indicate that Price is between 1.622 to 23.204 times as likely to make a customer feel a high level of satisfaction than, feel a low level of satisfaction.
-Similarly, those of Scenery and Thrill are between 1.657 to 12.428 and 2.754 to 11.239 respectively.
-Price has a higher confidence interval compared to other variables.
+Price is 32.49 times more likely to make customers feel a high level of satisfaction than feel a low level of satisfaction.
+In other words, unit change in Price score is accompanied by 32.49 times change in probability of making customers satisfied in the same direction.
+Similarly, Thrill is 14.20 times more likely to make customers feel a high level of satisfaction than feel a low level of satisfaction.
 This shows that Price has explanatory power compared to others.